teeaa/studio/README.md

 The MySQL schemas for the two tables are located in `/mysql` in project root.

 Build the REST server by running `go build github.com/teeaa/studio/cmd/server/.` in project root.
 This will create the executable `./server`.
+To run that (with env vars) run for example `DANCESTUDIO_MYSQLPORT=13306 ./server`

 ### JSON Payloads
 `POST /classes`